kristinemlarson/gnssrefl/docs/README_vwc.md

 <img src="p038_Figure_3.png" width="600">
  <br />

-Final stage - putting it all together:
+Final stage - putting it all together.
+The data are also written to a text file and the location of that file is written to the screen:

 <img src="p038_Figure_4.png" width="600">